 The ICT sector is delineated according to a definition first published by the OECD in 2006; see the OECD Guide to Measuring the Information Society (2011) for more details.
 It provides, among others, a classification of those activities that produce ICT goods and services, following the statistical classification of economic activities, NACE Rev. 2.
 At an aggregated level, information on the ICT sector may be analysed for the total ICT sector, ICT manufacturing and ICT services; definitions for these sectors are provided below.

 The primary data sources that are used in this article include structural business statistics (SBS), national accounts and research and development (R & D) statistics.
-As the data for the ICT sector are derived from these sources, the statistical concepts and definitions that are employed for the ICT sector are based on these primary sources of information.
+As ICT sector data are derived from these sources, the statistical concepts and definitions employed for the ICT sector are based on these primary sources of information.
 This approach has the virtue of ensuring cost-efficient and high-quality data collection.
-However, it also results in some limitations, such as restrictions when considering the introduction/design of new indicators or a lack of control over the timing of data releases.
-For the most detailed methodological information and metadata users should refer to the information for the three primary sources of data.
+However, it also results in some limitations, such as restrictions when considering the introduction/design of new indicators or a lack of control over the timing of new data releases.
+For the most detailed methodological information and metadata, users should refer to the information available for the three primary sources of data.

 Structural business statistics (SBS)

 Structural business statistics (SBS) describe the structure, activity, competitiveness and performance of economic activities within the business economy; these statistics are available at a much more detailed level than national accounts, covering several hundred different economic activities.
-The data are provided in accordance with Regulation (EC) No 295/2008 concerning structural business statistics (recast).
+The data concerning structural business statistics are provided in accordance with Commission Regulation (EU) No 446/2014 amending Regulation (EC) No 295/2008.

-SBS cover the business economy, which includes industry, construction and services.
-Because of their specific nature and the limited availability of most types of standard business statistics, financial services are included in SBS but treated separately, as such, the principal aggregate for analysis is the non-financial business economy.
+SBS cover the business economy, which includes industry and construction, trade and services.
+Because of their specific nature and the limited availability of most types of standard business statistics, financial services are included in SBS but treated separately.
+As such, the principal aggregate for analysis is the non-financial business economy.
 SBS do not cover agriculture, forestry and fishing, nor public administration and (to a large extent) non-market services such as education or health.
 To date, this is the only primary source that provides information pertaining to the economic activity of the aggregated ICT sector, ICT manufacturing and ICT services.

 Research and development (R & D)